Instructor signing to an ASL class with students interacting

 ASL-fluent professionals and interpreters are needed in a variety of fields in the public and private sectors.
 The greatest demand is in the field of education.
 Job postings continue to increase for special education teachers from preschool through secondary, ESL teachers, teaching assistants, behavior interventionists, intervention specialists, and paraprofessionals.

-Potential Careers
+Additional Potential Careers

-Advocate for the legal rights of deaf/hard of hearing persons.
+Advocate for the legal rights of Deaf/hard of hearing persons.

 Social work